 top of page

-• Writer's pictureElaine R Kelly
+Writer's pictureElaine R Kelly

 The Holy Spirit Gifts Men & Women for Leadership (6)

-In Episode 6 of The Local Churchology Podcast, Dr. David Fitch says that when the Holy Spirit is the authority & gifts both genders, then the church must follow.
+In Episode 6 of 7 on The Local Churchology Podcast, Dr. David Fitch says that when the Holy Spirit is the authority & gifts both genders, then the church must follow.
 It makes no sense to exclude based on gender.

 Dr. David Fitch, pastor and author, on Episode 6 of the Local Churchology, discusses patriarchy, hierarchy, church organization and the holiness movement